vstruct is a pure Python module for parsing and serializing

 representation.
 That’s really convenient!

-While debugging, we can use the .tree()
+While debugging, we can use the .tree() method to print a human-readable

 representation of the parsed data: